harrison-e/jukebox/README.md

 Jukebox is an open-source, self-hosted music streaming server model.

 ## Proposed tech stack
-Two clients:
+Frontend:
 1. Webapp client in frontend JavaScript/HTML/CSS
-2. TUI client in whatever lang (Go or Rust)
+2. TUI client in Go

 Backend:
-- Go backend server logic
+- Go for server logic
 - Relational database for storage/querying (MySQL?
 PostgreSQL?)
+- Use Docker to containerize?

+Communication:
-Use WebRTC, RTP, or some other streaming paradigm for client/server sockets
+- Use WebRTC, RTP, or some other streaming paradigm for client/server sockets

+## Flow diagram
 ```

               Host server                   Connected clients